(Continued from Part 1)

 He found a building for lease that had housed an old paint store on a major arterial in the Spokane Valley.
 The 6500-square-foot space included a loading dock and a small area where paints were mixed, and he envisioned that as great place to mix attractants.
 The front of the building was suitable for offices.
 Although he and his employees had been experiencing growing pains above the bank, Schneidmiller says, “I remember walking into this building and saying ‘Oh, this is too big.
 How in the world are we going to fill this place up?’”

 But Schneidmiller believed in this rep, who insisted that trucks would be backing up to his door within days after their first sales call, and implored him to be ready with product.

 Schneidmiller was elated.
-To celebrate, he bought a fresh strawberry pie from a local bakery, took it home to his wife and jubilantly performed what he calls his ‘pie dance’ in the front yard.
+To celebrate, he bought a fresh strawberry pie from a local bakery, took it home to his wife and, lifting it above his head with one hand, jubilantly performed what he calls his ‘pie dance’ in the front yard.

 “My neighbors stared at me like I had lost my mind,” he recalls.

 But the pie celebration was premature.
 The sales call did not go as planned or promised.